akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/future-directives/index.md

 <a id="futuredirectives-java"></a>
 # FuturesDirectives

-Future directives can be used to run inner routes once the provided `Future[T]` has been completed.
+Future directives can be used to run inner routes once the provided `CompletionStage<T>` has been completed.

 @@toc { depth=1 }